-between employers and workers, can provide protection for gig economy workers.
-Even though they are categorized as partners, gig workers still have certain rights as a workforce, such as the right to work in a safe and healthy environment; b) "Law Number 8 of 1999 concerning Consumer Protection" (Consumer Protection Law), which guarantees customers' rights to safe and quality goods and services.
-While this regulation focuses more on consumer protection, it also indirectly encourages gig workers to provide safe and quality services, which in turn can strengthen their position.
-The Consumer Protection Law has relevance for gig workers because it encourages them to always maintain safe, professional, and quality service standards.
-This at the same time increases public trust in the services provided, thereby strengthening the reputation and bargaining power of workers in the digital work ecosystem.
-However, this law also creates a dual responsibility for workers, namely ensuring that the services they provide do not cause harm to consumers; c) In addition, there are a number of other regulations that also provide protection for gig economy workers in Indonesia.
-One of them is the "Decree of the Minister of Transportation Number KP 667 of 2022 concerning Guidelines for the Calculation of the Cost of Using Motorcycles Used for the Benefit of the Community (Decision of the Minister of Transportation KP 667/2022)" which regulates guidelines for calculating the cost of using application-based motorcycle services for the benefit of the community.
-This regulation aims to ensure clarity regarding the fare structure, so that it can provide income certainty for gig workers in the online transportation sector.
+- a.
+The Labor Law, which regulates the relationship between employers and workers, can provide protection for gig economy workers.
+Even though they are categorized partners, gig workers still have certain rights as a workforce, such as social security as well as the right to work in a safe and healthy environment. - b.
+"Law No. 8 of 1999 concerning Consumer Protection" (Consumer Protection Law), which guarantees customers' rights to safe and quality goods and services, also plays a role in protecting gig workers.
+In this context, gig workers have a responsibility to provide quality and safe services to their clients.
+In addition, this regulation can also provide protection for gig workers in the event of disputes with customers or service provider platforms.
+In the event of complaints or disputes related to service quality, gig workers have the right to receive fair treatment in accordance with applicable regulations.
+With this protection, gig workers can work more safely and have legal certainty in carrying out their work. - c.
+In addition, there are a number of other regulations that also provide protection for gig economy workers in Indonesia.
+One of them is the "Decree of the Minister of Transportation Number KP 667 of 2022" which regulates guidelines for calculating the cost of using application-based motorcycle services for the benefit of the community.
+This regulation aims to ensure clarity regarding the fare structure, so that it can provide income certainty for gig workers in the online transportation sector.(Fadhlulloh et al., 2023)